wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

     (2) Subsection (1) does not require a person to provide any information or produce any document that would be privileged in a court of law.

-    (3) No person is required to produce to a committee any papers, records, documents, or things if compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on the person by an enactment (other than the [Official Information Act 1982][177] or the [Privacy Act 1993][178]).
+    (3) No person is required to produce to a committee any papers, records, documents, or things if compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on the person by an enactment (other than the [Official Information Act 1982][178] or the [Privacy Act 1993][179]).

-    (4) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, who, when required to comply with a notice given under [section 41][60],---
+    (4) Every person commits an offence, and is liable on conviction to a fine not exceeding $10,000, who, when required to comply with a notice given under [section 41][60],---

     *   (a) refuses or fails without reasonable excuse to comply with the notice; or

     *   (b) knowingly or recklessly provides information that is false or misleading in any material particular.

-    Compare: 2003 No 48 [s 78][179]
+    Compare: 2003 No 48 [s 78][180]

+    Section 42(4): amended, on 1 July 2013, by section 413 of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43 Decision of complaints assessment committee